Skip to main content

 • Regularly review the allowed range in ExpectTableColumnCountToBeBetween as your dataset evolves, ensuring it aligns with business requirements and anticipates potential future expansion.

 GX Cloud provides a visual interface to create and run schema validation workflows.
-The GX Cloud workflow to validate data schema is intuitive and straightforward: create a Data Asset, define an Expectation Suite, run a Checkpoint, and review Validation Results.
+The GX Cloud workflow for validating data schema is to create a Data Asset, define an Expectation Suite, run a Checkpoint, and review Validation Results.

 Validate schema Expectations in GX Cloud